Old Town Alexandria, Washington, DC

-As Katherine started to complete the exit protocols a white utility vehicle only a few streets away was in already motion and heading towards the property, it would arrive as Katherine was closing the door and heading for the waterfront area.
-Within a few moments Katherine had disappeared in the rain amongst fellow pedestrians before two uniformed utility engineers with toolboxes and check sheets approached the property and made their entrance, everything was staged to appear to the unsuspecting public that it was a perfectly innocent and normal routine maintenance visit.
+As Katherine started to complete the exit protocols a white utility vehicle only a few streets away was already in motion and heading towards the property.
+It would arrive after Katherine had closed the door and headed towards the waterfront area of the Old Town.
+Within a few moments Katherine had disappeared in the rain amongst fellow pedestrians before two uniformed utility engineers with toolboxes and check sheets approached the property and made their entrance.
+Everything was staged to appear to the unsuspecting public that it was a perfectly innocent and normal routine maintenance visit.

 The engineers were part of a surveillance unit and had to complete the deep clean exercise as quickly and as thoroughly as possible, then report back on completion, before leaving the house.
 Throughout the exercise they were totally unaware that they were being observed by a solitary figure in a house just across and down the street and that all their activities were being recorded down to the smallest details.

 The engineers left the house and returned to the utility vehicle with a swift efficient calmness that raised no suspicions in the street and within a few seconds they had gone, heading west for their next debriefing.